wfpan/ElementRank_TSE2019/README.md

 # ElementRank_TSE2019
 This is the replication package for our work accepted in IEEE Transactions on Software Engineering (IEEE TSE), i.e., Weifeng Pan, Hua Ming, Carl K. Chang, Zijiang Yang, Dae-Kyoo Kim.
 ElementRank: Ranking Java Software Classes and Packages using Multilayer Complex Network-Based Approach.
-IEEE Transactions on Software Engineering (IEEE TSE), 2019, DOI: 10.1109/TSE.2019.2946357. [[PDF](https://ieeexplore.ieee.org/document/8862895)]
+IEEE Transactions on Software Engineering, 2021, 47(10): 2272-2295, DOI: 10.1109/TSE.2019.2946357. [[PDF](https://ieeexplore.ieee.org/document/8862895)]

 # ElementRank.jar
 ElementRank.jar is a small part of our own developped software, SNAP.
 Of course, the SNAP software can be obtained by emailling us.
 Email: wfpan@zjgsu.edu.cn.